furryfixer/gksudo2/README.md

 A companion script, "filemanager-gksudo2 " is available in a separate repository.
 This leverages gksudo2 to provide a menu option allowing the elevation of privileges from within most common file managers.
 You will be warned when doing this.
 In single or 2-3 user situations, this can be very convenient for EXAMINING protected files or directories, but should not be abused by indiscriminately (or accidentaly) deleting or modifying them with gksudo2.
 Never elevate to superuser when there is no need.

+Most web browsers will work with **"gksudo2 -u (*non-root-user*) browser"**, but will fail to run as root.
+Konqueror will run as root with gksudo2, but for file management only, as web browsing is deliberately disabled.
+Konqueror web browsing will work if called for a non-root user.

 Gksudo2 relies heavily on creating small temporary files in the /tmp directory.
 Obviously, it will run faster and be easier on drives if /tmp is a tmpfs in RAM.

 ### Deprecated gksudo-pk Discussion